 For licenses that are bundled with other promises, we utilize judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time.
-If over time, revenue is then recognized based on a pattern that best reflects the transfer of control of the service to the customer.
+If the performance obligation is satisfied over time, revenue is recognized based on a pattern that best reflects the transfer of control of the service to the customer.

 A milestone payment is only included in the transaction price to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-We estimate the amount to be included in the transaction price using the most likely amount method, where milestone payments are included in the transaction price upon achievement of the milestone event.
-The transaction price is then allocated to each performance obligation on a stand-alone selling price basis, for which we recognize revenue as or when the performance obligations under the contract are satisfied.
-At the end of each subsequent reporting period, we re-evaluate the probability of achievement of such milestones and any related constraint, and, if necessary, adjust our estimate of the overall transaction price.
+Where milestone payments are included in the transaction price we estimate the amount to be included in the transaction price using the most likely amount method.
+The transaction price is allocated to each performance obligation on a stand-alone selling price basis.
+We recognize revenue as or when the performance obligations under the contract are satisfied.
+At the end of each subsequent reporting period, we re-evaluate the probability of achievement of relevant milestones and any related constraint.
+If necessary we adjust our estimate of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenue and earnings in the period of adjustment.

 Collaboration and license agreements may include reimbursement or cost sharing for research and development services: such as outsourcing costs and payment for full-time equivalents at contractual rates.
 R&D services are performed and satisfied over time given that the customer simultaneously receives and consumes the benefits provided by us.